Aidan63/hxcpp_luv_io/README.md

     result -> {
         switch result {
             case Success(dir):
+                // `dir` is the object to manipulate the opened directory.
+                // Currently iterating over the items within the directory is the only supported operation.

                 dir.iter(result -> {
+                    // This callback can be invoked multiple times, once for each item in the directory.
+                    // `Error(Code.eof)` is returned after all items have been iterated.

                     switch result {
                         case Success(entry):
                             trace(entry.name, entry.type);
                         case Error(error):
                             trace(error);

+                            // Once error has been raised no further `iter` callbacks will be made

                             dir.close(result -> {
                                 switch result {